 - Improved sense of wellbeing

-Forming these behaviours at a young age, a positive association with physical activity is created, coupled with an enjoyable aspect to self care.
+Forming these behaviours at a young age, creates a positive association with physical activity is created, coupled with an enjoyable aspect to self care.

 Mindfulness is used to become more grounded by paying full attention to what is going on in you and outside you, moment by moment, and without judgement.
 This could be as simple as using visualisation, meditation, active self-awareness or combination of all three on a daily basis.
 Everyone, not just children can benefit from the focus and balance this creates for everyday life!
 According to one study from NeuroImage, meditation practice has been shown not only to benefit higher-order brain functions, but also to alter brain activity as well as emotional regulation.